Geopost

-Geopost is an international parcel delivery service for sorter compatible parcels based in Issy les Moulineaux, France.
+Geopost (formerly DPDgroup) is an international parcel delivery service for sorter compatible parcels based in Issy les Moulineaux, France.
 Until 2015 DPD stood for Dynamic Parcel Distribution.
-Its brands are DPD, Colissimo, Chronopost, Seur and BRT.
+Its brands are DPD, Chronopost, Seur and BRT.
 The company is based in France and operates mainly in the express road-based market.

-DPDgroup services are available in Europe, Asia, South Africa, India, Brazil and several other countries in the world, either directly or through partnerships.
+Geopost services are available in Europe, Asia, South Africa, India, Brazil and several other countries, either directly or through partnerships.

-DPDgroup is owned by La Poste, the international delivery network operated by the French state-owned postal service.
+Geopost is owned by La Poste, the international delivery network operated by the French state-owned postal service.

-In 2020, DPDgroup delivered 1.9 billion parcels worldwide and achieved revenues of €11 billion.
+In 2020, Geopost delivered 1.9 billion parcels worldwide and achieved revenues of €11 billion.

 History

 Le Groupe La Poste

-In the 1980s, Le Groupe La Poste originated its express transport activities with the creation of Chronopost in 1985.

-In 1999, Le Groupe La Poste created GeoPost to consolidate its express transport and parcel delivery businesses.
-In the 2000s, GeoPost carried out a series of acquisitions concerning transport operators in various European markets.

 GeoPost bought the UK-based Parceline and Ireland's Interlink parcel service in November 2000, for around $277 million.
-In 2008 it was rebranded as Dynamic Parcel Distribution.

 In 2001, GeoPost became the main shareholder of DPD, a company created in 1977 in Aschaffenburg, West Germany (Deutscher Paketdienst until January 2008, then Dynamic Parcel Distribution).
-In the same year, GeoPost acquired the British company Parceline which was rebranded DPD in March 2008.
+In the same year, GeoPost rebranded Parceline as DPD, completing the transition in March 2008.